The Skiff Club

 Over the years, club members have competed in rowing at international level.
 Members have also participated in long-distance rowing challenge events.
 The club provides support and coaching for all levels from beginner to advanced.

 The Club is co-located at Trowlock Island in Teddington with Walbrook Rowing Club, Royal Canoe Club and Kingston Royals Dragon Boat Racing Club.

 History

 The Skiff Club was initially based at the Albany Club in Kingston and in 1897 took the Turk's Albany Boathouse which was vacated by the Royal Canoe Club that year.
 By 1972 the waterfront conditions had deteriorated, and for this and other reasons the Club took up the offer of Twickenham Rowing Club of accommodation on Eel Pie Island.
 The Club left the island in 1988 and after a period located at Molesey Boat Club and Thames Tradesmen's Rowing Club at Barnes the Club settled at the present site on Trowlock Island in 1993.
-This had formerly been the Leisure Services site of British Petroleum which was acquired by pooling resources with the Royal Canoe Club and Walbrook Rowing Club.
+This had formerly been the Leisure Services site of BP which was acquired by pooling resources with the Royal Canoe Club and Walbrook Rowing Club.